Andy Gibbs has over thirty years piping experience and played at hundreds if not thousands of weddings.

-Pipe band competition has always been important, but performance has also been a strong feature of Andy’s career, with visits to Colorado & New York (USA), France, Spain, Italy, Switzerland and even an appearance at the 75th Royal Variety Performance alongside Hayley Westenra & Luciano Pavarotti.
+Pipe band competition has always been important to Andy as he strongly believes that competition pushes you to be the best you can be, but performance has also been a strong feature of his career.
+He has performed in Colorado & New York (USA), France, Spain, Italy, Switzerland and even an appearance at the 75th Royal Variety Performance alongside Hayley Westenra & Luciano Pavarotti.

 Andy is a regular piper for highland dancing competitions in Scotland and is the solo piper at the Festival Interceltique de Lorient in Brittany as well as co-ordinating the massed pipe bands for the main stadium performance.